 You also need to be aware that even if the court finds in your favour, it will not pursue the money for you.
 It is up to you to do that and, if the other side still refuses to pay, you could find yourself no better off — or back in court.

-If you are owed less than £5,000, you can go through the small claims track of your local county court — commonly, if mistakenly, referred to as the small claims court.
-Details of your local court can be found at www.hmcourts-service.gov.uk or you can make a claim online at moneyclaim.gov.uk.
+If you are owed less than £5,000, you can usually go through the small claims track of your local county court — commonly, if mistakenly, referred to as the small claims court.
+You can make a claim via your local court or online at moneyclaim.gov.uk.
 You must pay a small fee to start a claim, which varies according to the size of the unpaid bill.

-For unpaid bills between £5,000 and £25,000, claims must be issued in a county court, while for claims of more than £25,000 there is also the option of going through the High Court.
+For unpaid bills between £5,000 and £25,000, claims must typically be issued in a county court, while for claims of more than £25,000 there is also the option of going through the High Court.
 A solicitor is useful for both these routes.
 In Scotland, small claims are dealt with by the sheriff court.
-More details are available on the Scottish courts website (scotcourts.gov.uk).
+More details are available on the Scottish court’s website.

 Once you have lodged your claim, the customer has two weeks to respond.
 Given this last chance, it may finally pay up to avoid going to court.
 If it continues to dispute the claim, however, a hearing will be held at which each side will present their case to a judge.
 In some cases, even though it may go against every natural instinct and feel extremely unfair, the wisest thing may be to write off the outstanding payment.
 Particularly for small amounts, you need to think very carefully about whether the money you stand to gain is worth all the distraction and disruption to your business.

-In the small print on your invoice include a line saying that you are entitled to charge customers interest on late payments of 8% above bank rate, under the Late Payment of Commercial Debts (Interest) Act.
+In the small print on your invoice include a line saying that you are entitled to charge customers interest on late payments at a certain percentage above bank rate, under the Late Payment of Commercial Debts (Interest) Act.
 Often simply reminding customers you can charge this will encourage them to pay up.

 Susan Hallam is the founder of Hallam Internet in Nottingham, a marketing services firm.
-To reduce late payments she has recently hired a book-keeper who comes in two days a month to chase unpaid invoices.
+To reduce late payments, she has recently hired a bookkeeper who comes in two days a month to chase and get paid unpaid invoices.
 “She is my terrier on the telephone,” said Hallam, “I wish I had done it previously.
 It brings money into our account the day after she starts chasing them.
 She is worth every penny.”